rishipande/simzone/README.md

 ### Extra time zones

 - Add up to **5 additional time zones** to the main Simzone popover
+- Rename each time zone with your own label
+- Reorder or remove time zones easily
+- One-click copy button
+- Optional time adjustment controls:
+  - Add 30 mins, subtract 30 mins, or reset to now
+  - Hold the (+, -) buttons to scrub time faster and faster
+  - All time zones update together
 - Each zone:
   - Shows its current time using your chosen format
   - Can be **renamed** (“New York” → “HQ”, “Tokyo” → “Dev Team”)